All Episodes

 I mean, look at Maxine Ward has been shrieking about impeachment every day since the inauguration.

-It goes without saying we're still we're still waiting for any evidence on Russia collusion, yet to receive any, despite the fact that we know Hillary Clinton twelve paid twelve million dollars for Russian propaganda that acquired an illegal FISA warrant against the Trump associate.
+We're still waiting for any evidence on Russia collusion, yet to receive any, despite the fact that we know Hillary Clinton paid $12 million for Russian propaganda that acquired an illegal Pfizer warrant against a Trump associate.

 That's been documented on your show by Sarah Carter.

-So, yes, the insanity would continue.
+So yes, the insanity would continue.

 And that's why November is potentially more important, Sean, than even the last presidential election, in my opinion.

-Well, we do have one great supporter in Senator Rand Paul, and I think people want more people like Senator Paul and Senator Lee and and Senator Cruz in Washington.
+And I think people want more people like Senator Paul and Senator Lee and Senator Cruz in Washington.

-On the left, we've got cinema, who is handpicked by Chuck Schumer.
+On the left, we've got Cinema, who is hand-picked by Chuck Schumer.

-On the right, we've got McSally, who is handpicked by Mitch McConnell.
+On the right, we've got McSally, who is hand-picked by Mitch McConnell.

-I want the people to choose who our next Senator will be.
+I want the people to choose who our next senator will be.

-And um, you know, I I think that we're right on the path to being able to achieve that, and I hope that we do.
+And, you know, I think that we're right on the path to being able to achieve that.

-And so the the establishment is well known for throwing spoilers into the race to try to dilute that unhappy, frustrated vote that we see again and again and again.
+And so the establishment is well known for throwing spoilers into the race to try to dilute that unhappy, frustrated vote that we see again and again and again.

-All the polls show sixty-five to seventy percent of the Republican electorate in Arizona are sick and tired of the Jeff Lake Martha McSally brand of Republicanism, and I'm putting that in quotes.
+All the polls show 65 to 70 percent of the Republican electorate in Arizona are sick and tired of the Jeff Flake, Martha McSally brand of Republicanism.

 That's what we have to do in 2018.

-I hope people will join me at Kellyward.com.
+I hope people will join me at kellyward.com.

-Come join this team all across the country.
+Kelly with an eye, come join this team all across the country.

-I know only in Arizona can people vote for me, but remember when I'm in the Senate, I'm gonna be voting for everyone else out there, all the conservatives out there who have had the frustration for year after year, decade after decade, we're gonna change that in 2018.
+But remember, when I'm in the Senate, I'm going to be voting for everyone else out there, all the conservatives out there who have had the frustration for year after year, decade after decade.

-All right, thank you both for being with us.
+Thank you both for being with us.

-Uh 800 nine four one Sean O'Toffrey telephone number, Dr. Kelly Ward and Dr. Sebastian Gorka.
+800-941, Sean Otoffrey, telephone number, Dr. Kelly Ward and Dr. Sebastian Gorka.

 We appreciate your time.

-Thanks for uh joining us.
+Thanks for joining us.

-We're gonna follow that race closely.
+We're going to follow that race closely.

 Lisa is in Arizona.